jJayyyyyyy/USTC-2018-Smester-1/Practical IT English/homework/hw00/readme.md

 *	To begin with, we start our inquiry with time itself.
 We first study the history of time, like

-	*	the first sundials in ancient Egypt
+	*	the first sundials in ancient Egypt, 日晷
-	*	early mechanical clocks, in the 16th century
+	*	early mechanical clocks, in the 16th century, 机械钟
-	*	the advent of time zones, in the 19th century
+	*	the advent of time zones, in the 19th century, 时区

 	those are tools to define and calculate time.